Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 #### Median
 Rank the data and work out the middle value.
 If it's between two points, then take the mean value between them.
 + easy to calculate
-+ not affected by extreme, anomoalous values
++ not affected by extreme, anomalous values
 - most of the values are ignored
 - less "sensitive" than the mean (a significant change on one side can be balanced by a small number on the other)